HansonSoftware/GPT-CLI/README.md

 ### Getting Started
 1. Clone this repo onto your machine
-2. Place your prompt into Prompt.txt
-3. If you plan to use "edit", place your text to modify in Input.txt
-4. Start the CLI
+2. Add your API Key to a .env file

+   Example:
+    .env should contain

     ```
+    OPENAI_KEY = abc123secretkey
+    ```

+    You want to make sure this key is not shared.
+3. Place your prompt into Prompt.txt
+4. If you plan to use "edit", place your text to modify in Input.txt
+5. Start the CLI
+```
 cd GPT-CLI
 python UseAPI.py
 ```
-5. Follow the prompts and get a response from Chat-GPT!
+6. Follow the prompts and get a response from Chat-GPT!

 ### Parameters
 Use Case: